nsetzer/mpgameserver/docs/server.md

   * **:arrow_forward: `retry:`** the RetryMode, default to RetryMode.NONE

   * **:arrow_forward: `callback:`** a function which is called when the message has been acked or after a timeout.
 The function should accept a single boolean which is true when the message is acked and false otherwise.
-If retry is negative then the callback will be called when the message is finally acked.